 Madeleine Sophie Barat, foundress of the Society of the Sacred Heart, was born in Joigny, France on December 12, 1779.
 She was a frail, intensely thoughtful child.
 She grew up in the simple home of a barrel maker where she received a remarkable education under the guidance of her brother, Louis.
 At age 16, Sophie went to Paris with Louis to study, following a demanding program that included mathematics, Latin, theology, and biblical studies.
 It was in Paris that she learned from Father Joseph Varin of plans for a new religious congregation whose end would be to glorify the Heart of Jesus.
 It was to be rooted in prayer and devoted to the ministry of education.
 On November 21, 1800, with three others, she consecrated her life “to make known the revelation of God’s love, whose source and symbol is the Heart of Christ.”
 The first school was in Amiens, France.
 On January 18, 1806, at the age of 26, Mother Barat was elected superior general of the order, an office she held until her death in 1865.
 On Ascension Thursday, May 25, 1865, Madeleine Sophie Barat died in Paris.
 She was beatified in May 1908 and was canonized a saint in 1925.
 Her feast is celebrated on May 25.

 Saint Rose Philippine Duchesne was born in Grenoble, an ancient city in the French Alps, on August 29, 1769.
 Strong-willed and impetuous, she was the eldest daughter of a large merchant family.
 She was educated at home and at the Visitation Monastery of Ste Marie d’en Haut, located on a mountain above the city.
 She entered the cloister there against the wishes of her family.
 When the French Revolution swept down from Paris, Philippine was forced to return home.
 For ten years, in dangerous circumstances, she worked for the underground church.
 Philippine was introduced to Madeleine Sophie Barat in 1804, and entered the Society of the Sacred Heart.
 The two, Philippine and Sophie, remained life-long friends.
 Philippine’s greatest desire was to be a missionary to America, to serve the Native Americans.
 She persisted in her requests, and in 1818, Mother Barat consented.
 Philippine and her four companions reached New Orleans on May 29, 1818.
 Philippine established the first free school for girls west of the Mississippi in St. Charles, Missouri.
-It was from this school in St. Charles, then in Florissant, that other foundations were made, and the twenty-one schools of the present Network of Sacred Heart Schools were established.
+It was from this school in St. Charles, then in Florissant, that other foundations were made, and the 22 schools of the present Network of Sacred Heart Schools were established.
 The mission of the Society of the Sacred Heart spread rapidly throughout the New World, and the schools survived against great odds because of the prayer and sacrifice of Philippine Duchesne.
-On November 18, 1852, at the age of eighty-three, Mother Duchesne died at St. Charles.
+On November 18, 1852, at the age of 83, Mother Duchesne died at St. Charles.
 On May 12, 1940, she was beatified by Pope Pius XII.
-She was canonized July 1988 by Pope John Paul I. Her feast is celebrated on November 18th.
+She was canonized July 1988, by Pope John Paul II.
+Her feast is celebrated on November 18th.
 Her remains rest in the shrine dedicated to her on the campus of the Academy of the Sacred Heart in St. Charles.

 Field Day, sometimes referred to as Sports Day, is a special day near the end of each school year when students in Sacred Heart schools are able to display their athletic gifts.
 The way each school carries on the tradition may be unique.
 In some schools, a Committee of Games, comprised of students, may take on the task of preparing the activities.
 In other schools, Field Day has become the responsibility of the physical education department.
 In schools where the student body is divided into teams, Field Day may be the high point of the year, the last opportunity to accumulate points for the coveted cup or trophy.